Categories

 What is the difference between Membership and Associate Membership?

 Membership applies to the semesters that you are appointed as a TA.
-Becoming a member as a TA is as easy as signing a yellow membership card.
+Becoming a member as a TA is as easy as signing a membership card.
 As a TA-member your dues will automatically be deducted from your paychecks during the time that you are teaching.

 How can I become a member?

 It’s easy.
 Just fill out the union membership card 1) linked here on our website 2) that came in the mail or 3) that came from your department.
-If you don’t have one, visit this page, email geu@geuatmsu.org or call (517.332.2824) and we’ll get one to you.
+If you don’t have one, visit this page, email geu@geuatmsu.org or and we’ll get one to you.

 How do I become an associate member?